dex4er/js-promise-piping/README.md

 [`PromiseWritable`](https://www.npmjs.com/package/promise-writable) object or
 close-ended.

-The piping object can be build from streams: standard objects or promisified versions.
+The piping object can be build from streams: standard objects or promisified versions or another piping objects.

 ### Requirements